 When to bite the bullet

 If your office is more than 2 years old and you've never had structured cabling installed - or you have, but the original installer didn't Fluke-certify - book a free cabling audit.
-Azizi Technologies often finds we can salvage 60-70 percent of existing runs, re-terminate the rest, and certify the whole network for AED 3,000-6,000 instead of a full rebuild.
+Azizi Technologies often finds we can salvage 60-70 percent of existing runs, re-terminate the rest, and certify the whole network for Request a quote instead of a full rebuild.

 Free Dubai office cabling audit